rjwalls/CS4401-notes/2099-01-02-getting_started.md

  1. Read the welcome email.
 The instructor should send this email a day or two before the first class.
  2. Watch the [Tips and Tricks videos](https://youtube.com/playlist?list=PLeKxIn6N-kCi38WxOqNBXhxrZnOE9SVET).
 This playlist contains videos of previous students and covers what they think you should know before taking this course.
  3. Read the [course syllabus](https://cs4401.walls.ninja/syllabus).
  4. Create an account on the [course infrastructure](https://cs4401.walls.ninja/).
-Note that you may use an alias as your username---see details below.
+If you are reading this, then you've probably already completed this step.
  5. Join the course Discord Server using the link in the welcome email.
 In the future, I will use Discord rather than email for course communications.
-Unlike the course website, you should set your Discord nickname for the server as your real name.
+You should set your Discord nickname for the server as your real name.
  6. Look at the [schedule](https://cs4401.walls.ninja/schedule) for the first couple of lectures.
  7. If time allows, read the notes below to set up your local environment for challenge solving.